ulrich-merkel/client-side-cache/README.md

 The cache storage controller (**src/js/\_app/cache/storage/controller.js**) is responsible for checking the different html5 storage adapters.
 He also provides an consistent interface to store and retrieve the data from cache.
 The main logic for handling the caching functions is listed in the cache controller (**src/js/\_app/cache/controller.js**).
 This file will take care of checking for outdated data and loading the data you are requesting.

 #### Customizing ####
 If you don't need one or some of the storage adapters (**src/js/\_app/cache/storage/adapter/...js**), you can just delete these files to reduce the overall file size.
 The easiest way is to modify the **src/js/cache.files** and start the `grunt build` process within your command line.
-If you just want to use for example the webStorage adapter to save data locally, the javascript files you will need to include are:
+If you just want to use for example the webStorage adapter to save data locally, the javaScript files you will need to include are:

 - src/js/_app/helpers/namespace.js
 - src/js/_app/helpers/utils.js